ybdarrenwang/SocialNetworkSearchEngine/README.md

 Known issues
 ------------
-- Not yet updated manual to latest version
 - Enter without content in most situations would keep program waiting without hints output, makes it look like freezing.